cite-architecture/CitableBase.jl/docs/src/index.md

 # CitableBase

-This package defines traits and abstract types for the essential concepts of the CITE architecture.
+> Traits and abstract types for the essential concepts of the CITE architecture.

-Documentation is currently being moved to quartopub.
+Documentation is currently being moved to [https://neelsmith.quarto.pub/citablebase/](https://neelsmith.quarto.pub/citablebase/).